syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Getting-Started.md

 ---
 # Getting Started

-This section explains breifly about how to create a DateRangePicker in your application with JavaScript.
+This section explains briefly about how to create a DateRangePicker in your application with JavaScript.

 Essential JavaScript DateRangePicker provides support to display two calendars within a webpage and allows you to pick a date and even time from the calendar.
 In this example, you learn how to customize DateRangePicker in real-time application.